FOR THE BEST PRODUCTION OF BEEF…Buckingham’s Agriculture Resource Network B.A.R.N.

 KMB Farms products can be found at the Scottsville Farm Market or on the farm itself.
 The Muddy Paws website and KMB Farms Facebook page will carry announcements about upcoming events.
 For more information, call (301) 305-2773.

-There were over 60 entries in the 2023 Buckingham Photo Contest.
-The Grand Prize was $75 , 1st place in each category received $30, 2nd places received $20 and 3rd places received $10.
-All winner received ribbons.
-The 2023 categories were Favorite View in Buckingham / Landscapes/sunsets/waterways (no animals).
-Only in The ‘Ham (Unique to Buckingham), Children/Domestic Animals/ Wildlife, Fun in the ‘Ham.
-Entries in the 2024 contest will be accepted from April 1st to July 15th.
+There were over 30 entries in the 2024 Buckingham Photo Contest.
+The Grand Prize was $75, 1st place in each category received $30, 2nd places received $20 and 3rd places received $10.
+All winners received ribbons.
+The 2024 categories were: Buckingham County Events; Farm Animals & Pets; Wildlife (Animals, Birds, Insects); Nature; Historic and Vintage, plus Youth Entries.
+Entries in the 2025 contest will be accepted from April 1st to July 15th.
 The photos must be taken (preferably digital so they can be professionally published) in Buckingham County and both the Buckingham Chamber and Buckingham County must be given permission to use them.

 For an application and/or rules for this years’ contest, call the Buckingham Chamber at